As far as hooks go, it’s difficult to go much bigger than the complete destruction of the Earth. Seriously — everyone. Dead.

 Also among the characters plucked from Marvel history is one of Williams’ personal favorites, Captain Britain.

 “Cap's a character I'd include in just about any comic, given the chance.
 My fondness for the character goes back to being a child and reading his adventures in the British black and white reprint comic Hulk Weekly,” Williams wrote.
 “Then I read the [Alan] Moore/[Alan] Davis run and it blew my tiny mind.
-I loved writing him in The Iron Age.
+I loved writing him in The Iron Age.“And we get him back in his mask and iconic '80s outfit too.
+That's a great uniform.
+He's one of the Iron Age 'Throwbacks' super-team here.
+A vital part, in fact.
+That was fun, to see him part of an iconic group, fighting alongside the likes of Cyclops and the Human Torch.
+It felt like making him an A-lister.”

 The Human Torch — who, as you've probably heard by now, passed away as of January’s Fantastic Four #587 — isn’t the only currently deceased Marvel character showing up in The Iron Age.

-“What you're going to see in The Iron Age's individual issues is our era's Iron Man travelling to some classic Marvel storylines of the past, and coming face-to-face with now deceased characters like The Wasp, Johnny Storm and Jean Grey, which gives the story an emotional core rather than this slipping into fan fiction,” Williams wrote.
+“What you're going to see in The Iron Age's individual issues is our era's Iron Man travelling to some classic Marvel storylines of the past, and coming face-to-face with now deceased characters like The Wasp, Johnny Storm and Jean Grey, which gives the story an emotional core rather than this slipping into fan fiction,” Williams wrote.“You're going to see Tony Stark confronting himself at the height of his alcoholism and lots more.
+Some of these storylines are offshoots from past storylines, but we're running our own narrative through these individual eras.”

 If this all sounds like a lifelong Marvel devotee's wildest crossover dreams come true — well, that's kind of exactly what it is.